TanmayDeshpande29/stone-paper-scissor-Html-Css-Js/README.md

-This is my first basic game of stone paper scissor.
+This is my first basic project of developing the game called "stone paper scissor".
 <br>
-This game is developed im my learning phase of html, csss and JS.
+This game is developed during my learning phase of html, csss and JS.